Biblical Translation Copyright disclaimers

 Thus such selections from the siddur that might resound with you and be on your heart might add a richness to your prayers, whether you feel English or Hebrew be best.

 For fuller context, some reasons why it has been recommended that prayer be kept concise – apart from what has been quoted above from Matthew 6:8 -, is that some of the zealous Pharisees may have been motivated to appear overly pious to others by praying on street corners in public (Matthew 6:5).

-Another reason for a concise/shorter prayer, is that pagans used to have very lengthy prayers in hopes that they would be heard by their created god(s) (Matthew 6:7, 1 King 18:26, 18:28-29).
+Another reason for a concise/shorter prayer, is that pagans used to have very lengthy prayers and/or chants in hopes that they would be heard by their created god(s) (Matthew 6:7, 1 King 18:26, 18:28-29).

 With this, perhaps some might feel that an occasional long prayer is an act of reverence – especially when sung.

-If so, such does not break the above two instructions, and could also perhaps be seen as reverencial, worshipful music (e.g. Orthodox Jewish Prayers sung in a synagogue).
+If so, such does not break the above two instructions, and could also perhaps be seen as reverencial, and even worshipful music (e.g. Orthodox Jewish Prayers sung in a synagogue).